chandanRIT/ComputerNetworks_Projects_RIT/README.md

 Computer-Networks Projects at RIT (Quarter: Spring 2013)
 ========================================================

 These folders contain code for all the mini-projects I worked on during the course "Data Communication And Networks" (Spring 2013).
-The project PDFs are in the respective subdirectories.
-They explain in detail about each of the project requirements and its description.
+(The project PDFs are in the respective subdirectories.
+They explain in detail about each of the project requirements and its description.)

-A brief abstract of each of the projects is provided below, further detals are in the PDF of the respective folder.:
+A brief abstract of each of the projects is provided below, further detals are in the PDFs of the respective folders.

 FTP:
 ---